mmetting/Building-an-Alexa-skill-with-Red-Hat-MAP---Part-I/README.md

-# Building an Alexa skill with Red Hat MAP - Part I
+# Building an Alexa skill with Red Hat Mobile Application Platform - Part I

 Amazon's Alexa enabled devices, such as the Echo, Dot and most recently Tap provide a hands-free voice controlled environment, to make calls, send and receive messages, provide information and more — instantly.
 Alexa is the cloud-based voice service that powers this category of devices.
 All the user has to do is ask Alexa to perform an action.